iMicknl/cordova-plugin-openalpr/README.md

 ## Examples

 ### Ionic 1 / PhoneGap
-This plugin defines a global `cordova.plugins.OpenALPR` object, which provides an API for scanning license plates.
+This plugin defines a global `cordova.plugins.OpenALPR` object which provides an API for scanning license plates.
 It is possible to use the output of [cordova-plugin-camera](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-camera/) and pass it to the scan function of this plugin.

 ```javascript
 cordova.plugins.OpenALPR.scan(filepath, { country: 'eu', amount: 3 }, function (results) {